-This was the first time that LPS published the starts and completions data that had previously been provided by LPS to the Department for Communities (formerly the Department for Social Development) for inclusion in Housing National Statistics publications.
-These figures differ from those previously published by DfC (formerly DSD) due to quality improvements made by LPS to the starts and completions data which addressed historical difficulties with regard to late returns by councils and duplicate records.
+This was the first time that LPS published the starts and completions data that had previously been provided by LPS to the Department for Communities for inclusion in Housing National Statistics publications.
+These figures differ from those previously published by DfC due to quality improvements made by LPS to the starts and completions data which addressed historical difficulties with regard to late returns by councils and duplicate records.

-Since DfC (formerly DSD) took over responsibility for publishing the Northern Ireland Housing Statistics reports in 2000, ASU have adjusted the private sector completions on receipt of the data.
+Since DfC took over responsibility for publishing the Northern Ireland Housing Statistics reports in 2000, ASU have adjusted the private sector completions on receipt of the data.
 This process was first introduced following concerns regarding the perceived under recording of completions data.
 The adjustment resulted in private sector completions being increased by a factor of 1.32 which was based on the best information available at that time.
 The review of reporting of starts and completions data carried out in 2014/15, concluded that this adjustment was no longer required, due to improvement over the years in terms of data quality as well as the availability of a longer time series where completions eventually make their way into the series.